Vladimir Putin: 2024–present: Fifth presidential term

+In October 2025, Putin said that the United States government's sanctions against Russia's largest oil companies, Rosneft and Lukoil, would not force him to end the war in Ukraine.
+In exchange for agreeing to a peace deal, Putin demanded that Ukraine cede territory in the Donbas to Russia.

 Domestic policies

 Putin's domestic policies, particularly early in his first presidency, were aimed at creating a vertical power structure.
 On 13 May 2000, he issued a decree organizing the 89 federal subjects of Russia into seven administrative federal districts and appointed a presidential envoy responsible for each of those districts (whose official title is Plenipotentiary Representative).

 According to Stephen White, under the presidency of Putin, Russia made it clear that it had no intention of establishing a "second edition" of the American or British political system, but rather a system that was closer to Russia's own traditions and circumstances.
 Some commentators have described Putin's administration as a "sovereign democracy".
 According to the proponents of that description (primarily Vladislav Surkov), the government's actions and policies ought above all to enjoy popular support within Russia itself and not be directed or influenced from outside the country.